EsraaMoataz/assignment-3/README.md

 - Check if the window is created or not ,if doesn't created output "Failed to create GLFW window" and terminate.

+- load all OpenGL function pointers using function {gladLoadGLLoader}.

+-